 5 Things I learned about myself while traveling alone

 Ever since I was a young girl, I was enthralled with exploring the world and the lessons you could learn outside your home.
 This desire to learn was nurtured around my family dinner table where an enormous rustic looking map of the world functioned as a tablecloth.
 Each evening I would point at a new country and ask my parents about what it was like, what was different, and what you could see there.
 This love of exploration and learning only continued into my University education, and I distinctly remember one of my professors telling me that ‘living or traveling in another country for 6 months was equivalent to 2 years of University education.’
 While I’m not sure of the exact ratio (whether 3 months equals one year of education or more), I am a firm believer that there is a wealth of knowledge available to you when you travel - especially when you travel solo.
-Here are the top 5 things I’ve learned about myself while traveling.
+Whether you are traveling solo as a female or male, here are my travel tips - the top 5 things I’ve learned about myself while traveling solo.

-If you are about to embark on a solo journey, remember that traveling is rewarding.
+If you are about to embark as a world traveller on a solo journey, remember that traveling is rewarding and traveling alone has many benefits.
 You will make a lot of new friends and having some ‘you-time’ is healthy -not to mention you’ll learn to face your fears.
 The world is a beautiful place full of good people, so get out and explore it!

 There are many options available for Solo Travelers to join our Tours, Trips, and Vacation Packages.
 Ask about our No Single Supplement Deal.
 That’s right - No Single Supplements.
 Read more about our Top Destinations for Solo Travel Tours & Trips & Enjoy your Travels!